Genivia/ugrep/README.md

            BOM indicating UTF-8, UTF-16, or UTF-32 input then ugrep always normal- izes the input to UTF-8.
 When no UTF BOM is present, ugrep assumes the input  is  ASCII,  UTF-8,  or raw binary.
-To specify a different input file encoding, use option -Q.PP The following options are available:
+To specify a different input file encoding, use option -Q, --encoding.

+           The following options are available:

            -A NUM, --after-context=NUM
                   Print NUM  lines  of  trailing  context  after  matching  lines.